Gokulapps/Pytorch-Model-Training-Base-Repo/README.md

 # Command Line Interface used in the Main Script

-* Training can be Initiated by Providing Dataset Name and Number of Epochs as Arguments to the Main File main.py CIFAR10 20
+* Training can be Initiated by Providing Dataset Name and Number of Epochs as Arguments to the Main File<br>
+     main.py CIFAR10 20

-* Resume Training from the checkpoint main.py --resume
+* Resume Training from the checkpoint<br>
+     main.py --resume